-I use only plum tomatoes for dried tomatoes to store in oil.
-If I were going to dry them crisp and make tomato powder, it wouldn’t matter as much.
+Note: I use only plum tomatoes for dried tomatoes to store in oil.
+They make better dried tomatoes since they’re more meaty.

 As you can see, I really pack them in there because they shrink as they dry.

-I dry at the manufacturer’s recommended 135 degrees and I don’t look at them for about four hours.
-That’s when I do the first switch: I turn them over and turn the trays around.
+3. Dry at the manufacturer’s recommended 135 degrees.
+Leave them for about four hours and then do the first switch: turn them over and turn the trays around.
 None are usually dry yet, except maybe a few really small ones.

-Let dry for another 1-2 hours before checking again.
-At this point, there will be some dry ones and you’ll need to remove theses and continue drying the rest.
+4. Let dry for another 1-2 hours before checking again.
+At this point, there will be some dry ones and you’ll need to remove these (I set them in a large bowl) and continue drying the rest.

 Dry and leathery with no moisture coming out from them when you push them with your fingers.
-You should be able to bend them like this.
+You should be able to bend them like I show above.

-Add olive oil to the jar until the tomatoes are covered.
-This is quite a bit of oil, but you will be able to use the oil in salad dressings and such as you use the tomatoes.
+8. Add olive oil to the jar until the tomatoes are covered.
+This is quite a bit of oil, but you will be able to use the oil for salad dressings and cooking as you use the tomatoes.
+No waste here!

 Make sure the tomatoes are completely covered in olive oil.